Compare two runs #

 b AS (

-SELECT step_path, vector_index, measurement_name,
+SELECT step_path, vector_index, m.name AS measurement_name,

-WHERE run_id = '<run_id_b>' AND record_type = 'measurement'
+WHERE run_id = '<run_id_b>' AND record_type = 'vector'

 )